codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 %}

 ##### Selecting target environments
-Next, we'll select the target environments in the sequence: `qa` and `production`.
+Next, we'll select the target environments in the promotion sequence: `qa` and `production`.

 * Hover over the right of the `dev` environment node, and click {::nomarkdown}<img src="../../../../images/icons/plus-icon.png" display=inline-block>{:/}.
-* Select the target environment from the list.
+* From the list, we'll select `qa` as the first target environment to add to the flow.
-* Repeat to add each target environment.
+* Repeat to add `production` as the final target environment in the flow.

 {% include